Smooth Sensitivity for Learning Differentially-Private yet Accurate Rule Lists: Experimental Evaluation

-We vary the privacy budget $\varepsilon$ in $[0.01, 100]$.
-The results, averaged over the $100$ runs, are displayed in Figure~\ref{fig:accuracy} and the test accuracy for $\varepsilon=10$ is reported in the right part of Table~\ref{table:vulnerability}.
-As shown in Figure~\ref{fig:accuracy}, the two variants based on smooth sensitivity perform particularly well for relatively large datasets.
-We observe a high variance on accuracy at low $\varepsilon$, which is mostly due to the confidence threshold becoming exceedingly high for these privacy values as it might lead the model to output only one rule.
-However, this asymptotic behaviour disappears quickly especially for larger datasets.
-For $\varepsilon=0.1$, the mechanisms based on smooth sensitivity either match or outperform the standard pure DP approaches.
-In addition, for \namedataset{Compas} and \namedataset{Adult}, the convergence of the approaches based on smooth sensitivity to the baseline model is very steep.
-In contrast, DP mechanisms based on the global sensitivity usually converge around $\varepsilon \approx 10^3$.
-Compared to the differentially-private random forest of~\citet{dpsmooth-forest}, we incur at $\varepsilon=1$ a significantly lower accuracy loss with respect to the non-private model.
+We now compare the two variants based on smooth sensitivity, namely \texttt{sm-Cauchy}, satisfying pure DP, and \texttt{sm-Laplace}, providing approximate DP guarantees.
+The \texttt{sm-Cauchy} accuracy is much slower to converge than the latter, as can be observed on the \namedataset{Compas} and \namedataset{Adult} datasets.
 The Cauchy distribution has a polynomial decaying tail, which is much heavier than the exponential decaying tail of the Laplace distribution.
-Thus, on many random noises generated at each step of the algorithm, a few might end up far from the average amplitude, which might deteriorate significantly the accuracy.
-As a consequence although the smooth Cauchy mechanism provides a good alternative to DP mechanisms based on the global sensitivity, we advise to replace it by its Laplace counterpart even if the privacy guarantees provided are slightly weaker.
+Thus, out of the many random noise values generated at each step of the algorithm, a few might end up far from the average amplitude, which might deteriorate significantly the accuracy.
+As a consequence, although the \texttt{sm-Cauchy} mechanism provides a good alternative to pure DP mechanisms based on the global sensitivity, we advise to replace it by its Laplace counterpart even if the provided privacy guarantees are slightly weaker.

+Compared to the differentially private random forest proposed in~\cite{dpsmooth-forest}, we incur at $\varepsilon=1$ a significantly lower accuracy loss with respect to the non-private model.
+For this level of privacy, our smooth sensitivity-based \texttt{sm-Laplace} algorithm has less than 0.5 absolute accuracy decrease (the accuracy of the proposed DP algorithm is 78.7\% vs 79.1\% for the non private version) against at least 1.0 for theirs (the accuracy of the DP algorithm is 82\% and the non DP version is about 83\%).

+We now focus on the three best performing methods, namely our proposed smooth sensitivity based \texttt{sm-Laplace} and \texttt{sm-Cauchy} mechanisms as well as the global sensitivity baseline \texttt{gl-Laplace}.
+We compute and display the standard error of the empirical mean estimator $\theta$ whose formula is as follows: